 Starting with your address, this is what is called NAP (name, address, phone number).
 The important thing to remember here is, to enter the address exactly as it appears in your physical location.
 Pay very close attention to details like the spelling of the word Street or Road vs. St. or Rd.
 If you spell out the name Street here, you must keep it consistent in all other local directory listings or citations so your customers can easily find you on Google Maps.
 Check out a blog post I wrote on local citations and the importance of a full citation audit

 Moving on to adding the service hours your business is open and close, again make sure those hours match the hours displayed on your physical store.
-Google recently introduced another option called More Hours which allows you to add specific drive through, delivery, senior, or access hours depending on the type of business you run.
-Google is making is easier for businesses here to be as informative as they can with their customers so it filling out as much information as possible it ensures you have a well optimized GMB profile.
+Google recently introduced another option called More Hours which allows you to add specific drive-through, delivery, senior, or access hours depending on the type of business you run.
+Google is making it easier for businesses here to be as informative as they can with their customers so it filling out as much information as possible it ensures you have a well-optimized GMB profile.

 The next step is to enter your business description which appears under the reviews in your business profile.
 Google does allow you 750 characters for the description so be concise and provide as much detail as possible.